 In the G Suite Setup Wizard, check the I have created MX records with these values box and click below for the next step.

 Congratulations!
 Your business email for your domain has now been directed to the G Suite mail servers.

 Note: The change may take up to several hours to update, so you may not receive new email messages in Gmail immediately.
 Until then, if you have been using another service for your email, you'll continue to receive messages at your old email provider.

-If you see a MX records setup validation in progress message in the Domains page for more than a few hours, check your that the MX record values and priority have been correctly entered in your domain host.
+If you see the MX records setup validation in progress message on the Domains page for more than a few hours, check that the MX address records and priorities are entered correctly in your domain host.

-You can also contact Google Cloud Support to help guide you to change your MX records for Gmail.
+You can also contact G Suite Support to help guide you through changing your MX records for Gmail.